hyperjumptech/monika/docs/src/pages/guides/alerts.md

   - query: response.body.data.todos[0].title != "Drink water"
 ```

-Additionaly you can have proccessing done in your queries.
-For instance, to ensure case insensitivity, you might want to convert to lower case.
+Additionally you can have processing done in your queries.
+For instance, to ensure case insensitivity, you might want to convert to lowercase.
 It might look something like this:

 ```yaml
 alerts: